-The ongoing legal case relating to the largest European human trafficking network confronts us with the depressing reality that four years on from the Modern Slavery Act 2015, forced labour is still very much an issue in the UK.
+The ongoing legal case relating to the largest European human trafficking network confronts us with the depressing reality that four years on from the Modern Slavery Act 2015, forced labour is still an issue in the UK.

-But time really has run out on ignorance as defence.
+But ignorance should not be a defence.
 ETI’s study with the Ashridge Centre for Business and Sustainability revealed that 71 per cent of companies already believed in 2015 that there was a likelihood of modern slavery occurring in their supply chains.
-And we know the risks of modern slavery tend to be highest in the lower tiers of supply chains – in the warehouses, farms and poultry factories where the victims were put to work, and where some of the most vulnerable and socially excluded workers are to be found.
+We know the risks of modern slavery tend to be highest in the lower tiers of supply chains, and suppliers are supposed to receive training supported by the brands they are supplying.

 ETI has published an Evaluation Framework to support companies in ensuring their Modern Slavery statements are fit for purpose, and offers training on how to be compliant with the Act.
 We also fought hard with our members and allies to include and strengthen the Transparency in Supply Chains clause in the UK Modern Slavery Act 2015.